BOOST YOUR IMMUNE SYSTEM WITH EXERCISE!

 - Cycling to and from work

-The health benefits from regular exercise are even more important in light of the recent COVID-19 coronavirus strain that has affected Asia.
+The health benefits from regular exercise are even more important in light of the COVID-19 coronavirus strain that has had such a dramatic effect on the whole planet.
 According to Nature online magazine (https://www.nature.com/articles/d41586-020-00236-9) “The virus has caused severe illness and death, particularly in those with pre-existing diabetes and heart disease.”
+We also now know that being overweight vastly increases your susceptibility to COVID and many other diseases.

 Here are a few other important things that you can try and do along with exercise to help your immune system stay fighting fit: